MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-feature-management.md

 ---
 title: Enabling upcoming features ahead of time
-description: Learn how to enable select, optional features before they become mandatory.
+description: 'Learn how to enable select, optional features before they become mandatory.'
 author: mikebcMSFT
 ms.service: dynamics365-business-central
 ms.topic: conceptual
-ms.search.keywords: administration, admin, key, optional, feature management, early access, preview ms.date: 06/14/2021 ms.author: mikebc ms.openlocfilehash: e42dd99f10bb1ddb9b3345b96929a62220bf157e
+ms.search.keywords: 'administration, admin, key, optional, feature management, early access, preview' ms.search.form: 2610 ms.date: 06/14/2021
-ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 06/30/2021
-ms.locfileid: "6325080"
+ms.author: mikebc
 ---

 # <a name="enabling-new-and-upcoming-features-ahead-of-time"></a>Enabling New and Upcoming Features Ahead of Time

 Some new features can be enabled ahead of time, letting you take advantage of them as early as possible.
 Enabling features early gives you the time to test and prepare your organisation for change.